LBruyne/InsPilot/README.md

 A dependency version is a recommended REQUIRED version, not a NEEDED version.

-If you find any problem during your development, that may be a problem of dependencies versions conflict.
+If you find any problem during the development, that may be a conflict of dependencies versions.

 Some outer environment (dependencies versions) is NEEDED and listed: